deejaygraham/deejaygraham.github.io/_posts/2014-02-12-transparently-extending-the-msbuild-process.markdown

 it isn't created by default) it will be imported by *every solution* that MsBuild tries to build *on that machine*.

-## Import Condition

-Adding the condition means that the import won't fail if the file does not exist.
-This allows for build steps that only get executed on, say, official build machines and ignored on developer machines.